MrDamienJones/ArchitecturalDecisionRecords-Public-Markdown/ADR-WorkAndAcademia-DataAndAnalytics/ADRPUB-WAA-DAA-0001-MedallionArchitectureAdoption-Latest.md

 ---
 ## Compliance

-- Each layer of the Medallion Architecture will need a separate script creating.
+- Each layer of the Medallion Architecture will have a separate script produced for it.
-- The aim of each script is to produce a Parquet object that will be written to the corresponding S3 bucket.
+- The aim of each script is to read data from an agreed location and produce a Parquet object that will be written to the corresponding S3 bucket.

-> Raw scripts must write to Raw S3 buckets.
+> Raw scripts read from dynamic data sources and must **write** to Raw S3 buckets.

-> Bronze scripts must write to Bronze S3 buckets.
+> Bronze scripts must **read** from Raw S3 buckets and **write** to Bronze S3 buckets.

-> Silver scripts must write to Silver S3 buckets.
+> Silver scripts must **read** from Bronze S3 buckets and **write** to Silver S3 buckets.

-> Gold scripts must write to Gold S3 buckets.
+> Gold scripts must **read** from Silver S3 buckets and **write** to Gold S3 buckets.

-- Any secrets or credentials must excluded from any GitHub repo.
+- Any secrets or credentials must excluded from GitHub repos.
 - Each script must be [idempotent](https://en.wikipedia.org/wiki/Idempotence), having no additional effect if it is called more than once with the same input parameters.
 - Each script must be able to run asynchronously.
 - Each script must fail gracefully.